Online Training Home

 Course Description

 This course addresses the foundational skills universal to all wildland firefighters.
 The material is broken into twelve on-line modules (1 to 3 hours each) and a mandatory, instructor led field day exercise.
+A certificate of completion will be issued for S-130 by the Lead Instructor upon completion of the field day exercise.
 Each on-line module explains the concepts and skills that will be performed and evaluated on the field day exercise.
 Module twelve contains optional knowledge areas (pump operations, map & compass, fire investigation and cultural resources) that are very useful concepts but not required due to time constraints.

 Field Day Requirement